 Story Saturday is a new evening of story telling from A Word In Your Ear.
-Writer-performer Clare Reddaway teams up with fellow authors to bring you a medley of stories full of vim, vigour and wit.
+Writer-performer Clare Reddaway teams up with fellow authors to bring you a medley of stories full of drama and wit.

-CLARE REDDAWAY: Clare’s short stories have been published in anthologies, on the web and in magazines, and they have won or been shortlisted for a number of prizes.
+CLARE REDDAWAY: Clare’s short stories have been published in anthologies, on the web and in magazines, and they have won or been shortlisted for a number of national prizes.
+Her stories have been broadcast on BBC Radio Bristol, and on several hospital radio stations.
 ‘Clare’s writing has a wonderful lyrical quality’ [NYC Midnight judge].
-‘There is a universal quality which makes reading this fiction such a pleasure and a delight’ [NYC Midnight judge].
-‘A beautiful piece of writing,’ [Stella Feehily, playwright].
+Read more about Clare’s work here.

 Previous Story Saturday writer-performers:

 In October Clare was joined by Stephanie Weston and Mark Rutterford.
 Huge fun was had by all!